 As of the report date, Lighthouse for the Blind purchased a building in East Baton Rouge Parish and completed renovations and electrical upgrades.
 The relocation of equipment to the building is complete and six paper cup machines were operational.
 Under the CEA, Lighthouse for the Blind's performance is assessed annually relative to payroll obligations.
-The most recent obligation included \$2.0 million in payroll for the 12-month period ending December 31, 2019.
-Lighthouse for the Blind generated \$1.4 million in payroll during this period, missing the performance requirement.
-The next obligation includes \$2.0 million in payroll for the 12-month period ending December 31, 2020.
+The most recent obligation included \$2.0 million in payroll for the 12-month period ending December 31, 2020.
+Lighthouse for the Blind generated \$1.1 million in payroll during this period, missing the performance requirement.

-As of the report date, Lighthouse for the Blind was meeting about 70 percent of the payroll obligation specified in the CEA.
+As of the report date, Lighthouse for the Blind was meeting about 54 percent of the payroll obligation specified in the CEA.
 Accordingly, the company's annual performance-based incentive payment was proportionally reduced.

-US FOODS, INC.

-Distribution facility
+The CEA with Lighthouse for the Blind terminated as of December 31, 2020.
+Consequently, this CEA will not appear in future Mega-Project Development and Rapid Response Fund Semi-Annual Performance Reports.

-Project announced in 2018
+US FOODS, INC. Distribution facility Project announced in 2018 Jefferson Parish

-Jefferson Parish